yinjin116s/BaiduAI-Attendanse/README.md

 Version: 1.0 Final

     Designed for teachers checking students’ attendance by using Baidu AI.

-    Allowed teachers create student’s account, register student’s picture into database.
+    Allowed teachers create student’s account, register student’s and teacher's picture into database.
+    Allowed teachers create classes, register students to different classes.
     Allowed students present their attendance by teacher’s webcam.
+    Allowed users to login method via username/password or webcam.
+    Allowed teachers to check logs for the class.
+    Allowed users to check logs of their own.
+    Allowed users to change their own password.
     Identify the submission images by using Baidu AI face detection to check if the submission matches any student’s profile picture in the database.
+BEEN TEST AND PASSED BY USING MY OWN FACE AND THE PICTURE OF DONOLD TRUMP.

 PLEASE NOTE: